dgryski/go-perfbook/performance.md

 needs to deal with and then dispatches to the appropriate code path.
 This is what the sorting package mentioned above does: determine the problem size and choose a different algorithm.
 The `string` and `bytes` packages do something similar, detecting and specializing for different cases.
+As with data compression, the more you know about what your input looks like, the better your custom solution can be.
+Even if an optimization is not always applicable, complicating your code by determining that it's safe to use and executing different logic can be worth it.

 Keep comments.
 If something doesn't need to be done, explain why.
 Frequently when optimizing an algorithm you'll discover steps that don't need to be performed under some circumstances.
 Document them.
 Somebody else might think it's a bug and needs to be put back.

 Empty program gives the wrong answer in no time at all.
 It's easy to be fast if you don't have to be correct.
-But it means you can use an optimization some of the time if you're sure it's in range.

 Tips for implementing papers:  (For `algorithm` read also `data structure`)
 * Don't.
 Start with the obvious solution and reasonable data structures.